Professor of Psychology Educational Psychology

 Winnie Mucherah is a professor of

 developmental psychology.
-She received both her master’s and doctorate degrees
+She received both her master’s and doctoral degrees

-in human development from the University of Maryland, College Park, Maryland.
-Her research interests
+in human development from the University of Maryland, College Park.
+Her

-achievement, self-concept and self-esteem among minorities,
+academic achievement, self-concept and self-esteem among minorities,

 significance of native languages, and cross-cultural research focusing on

 adolescents.
 In addition, she conducts research on teachers’ sense of efficacy